 Personal data you provide

 We collect data you provide to us.
-This includes information you give when joining as a member or signing up to our newsletter, placing an order or communicating with us.
+This includes information you give when signing up to our newsletter or communicating with us.
 For example:

-- financial information (payment information such as credit/debit card or direct debit details, when making donations or paying for a service.
+- Financial information (payment information such as credit/debit card or direct debit details, when making donations, paying for a service or receiving an incentive payment from us because you have been a participant in our research.
 Please see section 8 for more information on payment security); and

 Sensitive personal data

 We do not normally collect or store sensitive personal data (such as information relating to health, beliefs or political affiliation) about those signed up to Demos’s newsletter.
 However there are some situations where this will occur (e.g. if you have an accident on one of our events).
 If this does occur, we’ll take extra care to ensure your privacy rights are protected.

 Accidents or incidents